forderud/HidBattery/HidBattExt/README.md

 The Arduino [battery.ino](/battery/battery.ino) sketch in this repo can be used for testing multi-battery setups.
 ![image](https://github.com/user-attachments/assets/98040437-5968-4a44-92ac-492e858bf216)

 The [`BatteryQuery.exe`](https://github.com/forderud/BatterySimulator) tool can be used for querying battery IOCTL parameters from the command line.
-Please be aware that the tool will work-around the missing `CycleCount` and `Temperature` parameters by querying them from the underlying HID device.
-This will hide the limitation.
+Please be aware that the tool will work around the missing `CycleCount` and `Temperature` parameters by instead retrieving them from the underlying HID device if missing.
+This will hide the HidBatt driver limitation.

 ## Acknowledgement
 The driver is based on the [TailLight](https://github.com/forderud/IntelliMouseDriver/tree/main/TailLight) driver for Microsoft Pro IntelliMouse, which again is based on Microsoft's [firefly](https://github.com/microsoft/Windows-driver-samples/tree/main/hid/firefly) sample.